world-wide-wasm/capsule-host-sdk/README.md

 # Capsule host-sdk

-Capsule Host SDK (HDK) is a Wazero SDK to build WebAssembly host applications with Golang.
+Capsule Host SDK (HDK) is a WebAssembly SDK, based on Wazero, to build WebAssembly host applications with Golang.
 The WebAssembly modules used by the host are built with TinyGo.